 Noise related issues in an apartment

-Generally, Labradors are not barky kind of breeds.
-Even though Labs are quiet apartment dogs, sometimes they can bark and sometimes they can do it a lot.
+Generally, Labradors are not barky kinds of breeds.
+Even though Labs are quiet apartment dogs, sometimes they can bark, and sometimes they can do it a lot.

 What to do?